-There are several ways of accessing the Task Manager in Windows 8.
+There are several ways of accessing the Task Manager in Windows 8 or Windows 10.
 One method is to right-click on the Taskbar and select Task Manager from the popup window.

 You could also move your mouse to the extreme, lower left corner of the screen until the Start screen button displays.
 Then, left click to access the Power User menu, or press the Windows key + X. Select Task Manager from the popup menu.

 The Task Manager can also be accessed by searching for it on the Start screen.
 If you’re on the desktop, press the Windows key, or click on the Start screen button in the lower left corner, as mentioned above.
 Start typing “task” (without the quotes).
 The Search box automatically displays with your search term entered.

 Two results display on the left side of the screen.
 Click on Task Manager to run it.

 Initially, the Task Manager automatically opens in compact mode, only listing what programs are running.
 To access the additional features of Task Manager, click the down arrow button next to More details.